Москва

 • — offer quality and unobtrusive service so that nothing around you distracts you from each other.

 Lambic fully meets all these requirements.
-There are more than twenty brasseries in our chain, so it is easy to find a point that is convenient for everyone.
+There are more than twenty brasseries in our chain, so it is easy to find a location that is convenient for everyone.
 The interior in our restaurants is simple, laconic, but infinitely cozy, we always have pleasant music, and candles are lit in the evenings.
-Due to the fact that there are many points in the Lambic chain, you can easily book exactly the table you want — in the corner, with a window, on the second floor or on the veranda.
+Due to the fact that there are many locations in the Lambic chain, you can easily book exactly the table you want — in the corner, by the window, on the second floor or on the veranda.

 In our drink list, the emphasis is on beer: after all, Lambic is a beer restaurant.
 There is really a lot to choose from: hundreds of varieties from Belgium and other countries of the world, fruit, hop-free, even non-alcoholic!
 And for those who don’t like beer, we offer a wide range of wines, including sparkling wines, cocktails and spirits.